kavli-ntnu/dj-docs/docs/imaging/Basics.md

 * Click *Submit*
 * Go to *BaseFolder* -> *BaseFolders* to see the status of your data entry.
 If any errors have popped up, contact Simon Ball or Horst Obenhaus for help.
 * Once Suite2p has finished running, you will be able to see your data listed under *Suite2p* -> *Finished Suite2p Jobs* (depending on the data, this can take anything from minutes to hours).
-* After Suite2p has done its thing, it's time to take a look at the cells it identified (see below).
+* After Suite2p has done its thing, it's time to take a look at the cells it identified and decide which ones should be added to the pipeline (see below).

 ### Evaluate the cells Suite2p identified in your data
 Suite2p is an imaging processing pipeline for registering images and detecting cells and spikes.
 It is written by Carsen Stringer and Marius Pachitariu.
-To sort through the cells it has identified in your data, discarding artefacts etc, you first need to install Suite2p locally so you can use the Suite2p GUI.
+To sort through the cells it has identified in your data, discarding artefacts etc that shouldn't be added to the pipeline, you first need to install Suite2p locally so you can use the Suite2p GUI.

 #### Install Suite2p
 If you are familiar with git, you can follow the installation instructions in the [suite2p documentation](https://suite2p.readthedocs.io/en/latest/installation.html).
 If not, then these steps might be more intuitive: